Culture shock: India to Korea, Exploring Seoul

 And so I ate.
 And ate and ate.
 And drank.
 Till dawn.

 Korean bbq is best enjoyed when shared in the company of many people.
 Our diverse group of fast, new friendships formed over small talk back at the hostel and bonding over exploration of a new city together made a night of Korean bbq the obvious choice for dinner.
 My dream of eating well was in the making.

 Tender, soy marinated beef rib, thick delicious pork belly perfectly cooked before your very eyes over a charcoal fire, severed with an array of accompaniments.
-Small bowls of kimchi, pickles, raw cabbage salad, shredded crunchy carrot with soft yolk, a display of greens, radish, mushroom, garlic, bottomless dishes of salts, oils, and sauces to dip into and more, leaving no open real estate on the large table.
+Small bowls of kimchi, pickles, raw cabbage salad, shredded crunchy carrot with a soft yolk, a display of greens, radish, mushroom, garlic, bottomless dishes of salts, oils, and sauces to dip into and more, leaving no open real estate on the large table.
 Between bites, sips of soju help buffer the big decision of what to dig into next.
-After several rounds of meats and every possible combination of sides come the noodles for second meal.
+After several rounds of meats and every possible combination of sides come the noodles for the second meal.
+Yes, in traditional Korean bbq there is a thing called second meal, YES!
 First, a hot broth with thin noodles and a strong flavor of seaweed.
 And then, cold and spicy noodles of perfectly crisp texture.
 The last bites that push just past the point of comfort and far past the point of satiated to stretch the smile across my face a little further.
 My long fantasized about meal had become a dream come true.

 Seoul-fed, soul-filled.
 Ready for more of South Korea!